GNUWorldChannel/PayasOS-20.04.1/README.md

 ssh port: 22 Destination ip: check your DHCP and if you want a static one, go /etc/netplan and look the file "static-readme".
+NOTE: The first boot could take a while when your OS is getting your network adapter configuration.
 ------------------------------------------
 Users created: